“Palm to palm is holy palmers’ kiss.” ~ Romeo & Juliet, William Shakespeare

 Love is sacred and powerful.
 Like prayer.
 Both require strong faith and trust into which we surrender.
 There is incredible power to this kind of devotion; of a deeply spiritual act that kneels us each and every time like nothing else ever could.
 Prayer is a love song.
 Intimate.
 A love song through which we enter into an intimate relationship with the divine.
 Prayer is an offering.
 We offer ourselves wholebodily and wholeheartedly, without resistance.

-Prayer is a deeply erotic act.
-Our entire body opens to experience the extraordinary beyond the explainable, to surrender into the blind faith and trust of the unknown and unseen.
+In prayer, our entire body opens to experience the extraordinary beyond the explainable, to surrender into the blind faith and trust of the unknown and unseen.
 We let go of the mind’s rational explanations and reach out with trembling hands for a tender hope in the light of our blackness.

 In our most humble, weakest, helpless and most sorrowful times we fall to our knees.
 As gentle and holy as prayer is perceived, it is actually fearless and strong.
 Prayer is never afraid to get its feet dirty with us in our darkest times.
 It crawls through the mud through thorns and nine-inch crucifixion nails, continuing to hold us like tender love, like the loving arms of a mother holding her newborn baby.
 Prayer remains with us through the struggles and resurrects us.